mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 The only difference is how the interpreter declares the dependency from the `Transactor` type.
 Since a `Transactor` is a resource which creation and destruction must be properly managed, we wrap it in a `Resource` and pass it to the smart constructor.

+Since the `Transactor` is something our interpreter depends on, and it's not related to any feature that the effect `F[_]`must have, we can safely pass it as an explicit parameter of the smart constructor.

+Whereas, the `Transactor` type has a hard constraint on the effect `F[_]`.
+In fact, the effect should be an instance of at least a `MonadCancelThrow, which is a monad that can effectively handle errors, and is cancellable.
+The last property allow the monad to safely cancel executions and release / close resources.

+The constraints on the effect `F[_]` should be enforced defining context-bounds directly on `F`.

+Finally, we can create a `Directors` instance using the smart constructor:

 As we should remember, since we've defined the `Director` type through the use of many newtypes, we need to create a custom mapping using the `Read` and `Write` type classes.
 We can put the type classes definition inside a dedicated object:

 ```scala